youngchang8660/redux-2-mini/README.md

 ### Summary

 In this step, we'll learn how to use multiple reducers.
-As your application grows, you'll find that it is easier to have multiple reducer functions instead of single, monolithic reducer function.
+As your application grows, you'll find that it is easier to have multiple reducer functions instead of a single, monolithic reducer function.

 ### Instructions